LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.43.1
+*Released*: 22 May 2025
+- Issue 53055: Check for multiple values in single value column

 ### version 6.43.0
 *Released*: 22 May 2025
 - AppURL